208 RETAIL MERCHANDISING TERMS

 Aluminum Extrusion Display

-Modular framing system used for structural rigidity.
+A modular framing system used for structural rigidity.

 Ambient Lighting